graymalkin/graymalkin.github.io/blog/allotment/winter-24.md

 ---

 My partner and I have recently taken on an allotment here in Canterbury.
+For those who don't know, an allotment is an area of land you can rent from the council or an association designated by the council to cultivate.
+There's lots of variety in rules, but generally there's some minimum cultivation rate which you must achieve, and most people grow at least some fruit and vegetables.
+Some sites have running water, some do not.
+Some sites allow livestock (normally just chickens), some do not.
+Some require primarily vegetables be grown, some do not.

 While I'm not totally new to allotments---my mum took one on when I was a teenager---this will be my first attempt without "supervision".
+Well, not quite my first: when I was a PhD student I took on a half-allotment about a 20 minute walk from my flat, and that proved to be a bit of a barrier to getting my hands in the soil.
+That plot was also in worse shape than the one my partner and I have taken on, and starting in the summer meant a season of very hot work trying to clear ground to get anything planted.
+I'm sure some people could have made it work, but for me at that time in my life it wasn't going to happen.

+The allotment site this time is very close to our house, and I am now at a point in my life where I have some stability and predictability to make the most of an allotment.
 My partner has no allotment experience, but she grew veg with her father as a child.
 We'd like to grow some of the veg we enjoy most, I'd like some cut flowers, and we'd both like some oddities which are hard to get from the supermarket.